Skip to content

 image.png

-This will add capsule bodies at those bone locations.
+This will add capsule bodies at those bone locations:

 image.png

-To make things easier, hide the bones in the Skeleton Tree again by pressing the cog icon and navigate to “Hide Bones”
+To make things easier, hide the bones in the Skeleton Tree again by pressing the "cog" icon and navigating to Hide Bones.

-Select them all and press Add Bodies using the Tools tab in the bottom right corner of the Physics Asset editor.
 Make sure the Primitive type is still set to Capsule.
-(Just like all other windows, if you don’t see this tab, in the main editor toolbar at the top of the editor window, navigate to Window>Tools)
+(Just like all other windows, if you don’t see this tab, enable it in Window > Tools in the main editor toolbar at the top of the editor window).

 image.png